tradle/why-hypercore/FAQ.md

 ### Hyperbee

+#### Help me picture use cases for Hyperbee?

+- Personal use replacement for AWS DynamoDB (Azure Cosmos, etc.), providing complete isolation in multi-tenant Cloud environment.
+- Multi-device Calendar, like Google Calendar, but without Google or any other central provider.
+- Multi-device email front-end?
+It is a tall order, but we do need to stop giving Google all our mail.
+- Multi-device chat and group chat.
+See [Cabal](https://cabal.chat/), an attempt to do just that.
+- Use cases for embedded replicated streaming DB are plentiful.
+Need help with this.

 #### Only one Hyperbee per Hypercore?

 Yes.
 But one replication stream [can carry many Hypercores](https://discordapp.com/channels/709519409932140575/709519410557222964/755415844808556594).
 Use Corestore to manage multiple hypercore feeds, with permissions.